superfly/docs/reference/postgres.html.md

 ### Connecting to Postgres from within Fly

-As a Fly.io application, your Postgres app is accessible through Fly's [private networking](/docs/reference/private-networking/).
+As a Fly.io application, your Postgres app is accessible through Fly [private networking](/docs/reference/private-networking/).
 This means applications within the same organization can look up the app at `appname.internal`.
 This name, when looked up, can return one or more IPv6 addresses.

 ### Connecting to Postgres from outside Fly
 #### On a machine with `flyctl` installed